contentful-userland/awesome-contentful/README.md

 * Jurgen Van de Moere - [contentful-webhook-server][contentful-webhook-server], a lightweight server to handle Contentful webhook HTTP requests
 * Deane Barker - [contentful-webhook-server][38], a server framework in C# to handle Contentful HTTP webhooks
 * [mc.uploader][45] A tool to upload markdown files with frontmatter to contentful
+* [contentful-emails][48] A tool using Contentful to fastly build a coding-free tool for emails' content management.

 ## Other useful libraries